Aliases for CD226 Gene

 GeneCards Summary for CD226 Gene

 CD226 (CD226 Molecule) is a Protein Coding gene.
-Diseases associated with CD226 include Ovarian Cystic Teratoma and Mature Teratoma Of The Ovary.
-Among its related pathways are Immunoregulatory interactions between a Lymphoid and a non-Lymphoid cell and Natural Killer Cell Receptors: Human Target Cell – NK Cell Ligand-Receptor Interactions.
-GO annotations related to this gene include protein kinase binding and cell adhesion molecule binding.
+Diseases associated with CD226 include Refractory Celiac Disease and Polyendocrinopathy.
+Among its related pathways are Hematopoietic Stem Cells and Lineage-specific Markers and Innate Immune System.
+Gene Ontology (GO) annotations related to this gene include protein kinase binding and cell adhesion molecule binding.
+An important paralog of this gene is NECTIN3.

 Involved in intercellular adhesion, lymphocyte signaling, cytotoxicity and lymphokine secretion mediated by cytotoxic T-lymphocyte (CTL) and NK cell (PubMed:8673704).
 Cell surface receptor for NECTIN2.
 Upon ligand binding, stimulates T-cell proliferation and cytokine production, including that of IL2, IL5, IL10, IL13, and IFNG.
 Competes with PVRIG for NECTIN2-binding (PubMed:26755705).